qawemlilo/ping-monitor/README.md

 # Uptime Event Emitter

-An uptime event emitter for http and tcp servers.
+An uptime event emitter for http, tcp, and udp servers.

 ### Installation